 My observatory is mostly a flat piece of ground at the western edge of my back yard.
 The only development that is semi-permanent is a bench, and an alignment board.
 Everything else is dragged out of the nearby cottage at the beginning of an observing session, and dragged back indoors when I am dog tired and frozen after staying up too late.
-I have a clear view of the horizon down to about 35° in every direction except for the east, which is blocked by a huge, beautiful oak tree.
-I have the capability to run an electrical extension cord to run the mount, camera and laptop for more lengthy observing sessions, and I have Wi-Fi access to the home Internet router.
+I have a clear view of the horizon down to about 35° in every direction except for the east, which is blocked by a huge, beautiful oak tree. n the mount, camera and laptop for more lengthy observing sessions, and I have Wi-Fi access to the home Internet router.

 During the Fall of 2015, I built a fenced in garden adjacent to the observatory site.
 I put a taller fence post in the ground at the corner nearest the observatory, and I placed a weather station on top of the fence.
-During the Fall of 2016, I plan to run underground electrical wiring out to the post to power a double outlet, and a switched flood light that I can turn on during tear down after an observing session.
+During the Fall of 2016, I ran underground electrical wiring out to the post to power a double outlet, and a switched flood light that I can turn on during tear down after an observing session.
 I also close enough to the house that I have wi-fi access, and I have even ran a session on my laptop from my desktop in the basement.

 Very simple.
 Farthest away from the camera is a bench, and just in front of the bench is the alignment board that point to true north.
 Working off of this board, which I use as an aid to quickly rough align my mount.

 The purpose of the board is to aid in getting a close alignment of the telescope mount.
 After aligning the mount on this board, I usually find Polaris within a degree of “perfect” alignment when it gets dark enough to see Polaris in the alignment scope.
 This is a time saver for me, and it results in a pretty good daytime rough alignment for solar observing.
 Read more…